How to Choose a Pickleball Paddle - Buying Guide

 There are many factors to consider when you are selecting the weight of a pickleball paddle.
 The most common weight option and best fit for the majority of players will be the middleweight class.
 However, lightweight and heavyweight paddles have their benefits for certain types of players as well.
 Paddles from the manufacturer typically weigh between 7oz and 8.5oz.

-Here is a quick overview of paddle weights and what to look for when shopping:
+Here is a quick overview of paddle weights and what to look for:

 Lightweight Pickleball Paddles: (7.0-7.4oz)